mrubin888/bike-parking-api/README.md

 2. Install postgres with `sudo apt-get install postgresql`.
 3. Switch to postgres user.
 4. Start postgres with `psql`.
-5. Create a new database with `CREATE DATABASE dbname`.
+5. Create a new database with `CREATE DATABASE dbname;`.
-6. Create a new superuser with `CREATE ROLE username PASSWORD password SUPERUSER LOGIN`.
+6. Create a new superuser with `CREATE ROLE username PASSWORD password SUPERUSER LOGIN;`.
 7. Switch back to your project user.
 8. Make sure you have python installed (tested on python 2.7).
 Install python with `sudo apt-get install python` if you need to.
 9. Install utility packages libpq-dev and psycopg2 with `sudo apt-get install libpq-dev psycopg2`.